2.4. Prepare SD card

 root@rp-f03dee:~# /opt/redpitaya/sbin/resize.sh

-After the script is completed, the system will ask you to restart your Red Pitaya.
-If everything is done correctly, the system will start with an increased space size.
+When the script is finished, the system will ask you to reboot your Red Pitaya.
+If everything is done correctly, the system will start with an increased disk size.
 This can be checked with the following command:

 root@rp-f03dee:~# df -h